MachineDreaming0090.jpg

 Machine Dreaming

-Machine Dreaming (2025) is an interactive installation that explores the perceptual, and philosophical entanglements between humans and artificial intelligence.
+Machine Dreaming (2025) is an interactive installation that explores the perceptual, and philosophical entanglements between humans and LLMs.

 What does it mean to perceive and be perceived in an age where intelligent systems continuously interpret, respond to, and reshape human experience?